drobledoruiz/conservation_genomics/filter.sex.linked/README.md

   - A list with 6 elements:
       1. A Results Table (see description below).
       2. Genlight object with w-linked/y-linked loci.
-      3. Genlight object with sex-biased scoring rate loci.
+      3. Genlight object with sex-biased call rate loci.
       4. Genlight object with z-linked/x-linked loci.
       5. Genlight object with zw-gametolog/xy-gametolog loci.
       6. Genlight object with **autosomal loci**.
   - Four plots:
-      1. A plot BEFORE filtering sex-linked loci by scoring rate.
+      1. A plot BEFORE filtering sex-linked loci by call rate.
-      2. A plot AFTER filtering sex-linked loci by scoring rate.
+      2. A plot AFTER filtering sex-linked loci by call rate.
       3. A plot BEFORE filtering sex-linked loci by heterozygosity.
       4. A plot AFTER filtering sex-linked loci by heterozygosity.